Space propaganda: John Glenn

+John F. Kennedy's election

 When John F. Kennedy became President of the United States there was a question about how to catch up with the Soviet Union.
 Kennedy did not want to "... place safety about the desire to gain some additional prestige".
 However, there pressure was there from Congress when Overton Brooks, who was the Chairman of the House Space Committee said, "any step-up in the space program must be designed to accelerate a civilian program of peaceful space exploration and use....This very important from the standpoint of international relations."
 James E. Webb had a meeting with President Kennedy to help convince him the need to spend resources in the area of space.
 In this meeting he stated, "...it will be possible through new technology to bring about a whole new areas of international cooperation in meteorology and communications...The extent to which we are leaders in space science and technology will in large measure determine the extent to which we, as a nation, pioneering on a new frontier, will be in a position to develop the emerging world forces and make it the basis for new concepts and application in education, communications, and transportation, looking towards more viable political, social, and economic systems for nations willing to work with us in the years ahead."
 President Kennedy saw the benefits of the space program as both domestic and international.
 Kennedy had had a string a failures from Laos to the Congo, the Bay of Pigs Invasion and Gagarin.
 Vice President Lyndon Johnson was put in charge of America's objectives in space.
 In a report to President Kennedy he stated, "The Soviets led the United States in prestige; the United States had failed to marshal its superior technological resources; the United States should recognize that countries tend to line up with the country they believe to be the leader; if the United States did not act, the Soviet "margin of control" would get beyond our ability to catch up; even in areas where the Soviets led, the United States had to make aggressive efforts; manned exploration of the Moon was a great propaganda value but was essential whether or not the United States was first."
 Further on in the meeting Johnson stated, "One can predict with confidence that failure to master space means being second best in the crucial arena of our Cold War world.
 In the eyes of the world, first in space means first period; second in space is second in everything."

+Moon landing

 On July 20, 1969 the United States landed on the Moon.
 This was seen as an American victory in space.
 The plaque that was left on the base of the lander states that "We came in peace for all mankind".